 According to Gatorade’s website, the drink was “born in the lab” when researchers looked at why athletes were falling ill after strenuous exercise in the heat.
 They found that these athletes were losing electrolytes and fluid with exertion, but not replacing them.
 Gatorade was developed to replace crucial electrolytes and carbohydrates while hydrating at the same time.

 While it’s marketed as a sports drink, Gatorade isn’t only consumed by athletes.
 Children drink it at lunch or after soccer practice, and it’s even developed a reputation as a hangover cure.
 But while Gatorade may contain less sugar than soda, is it actually good for you?

-The “Good” of Gatorade
+Pros of Gatorade

 Some research backs their claims.
-A report from the University of California, Berkeley says that sports drinks might be better than water for children and athletes who engage in prolonged, vigorous physical activity for over one hour, especially in hot conditions.
+A report from the University of California, Berkeley says that sports drinks might be better than water for children and athletes who engage in prolonged, vigorous physical activity for more than one hour, especially in hot conditions.
 However, you should note that those exercising less than 60 to 90 minutes may not need Gatorade to maintain or improve performance.

 So, what about use of sports drinks for the average person?

-The “Bad” of Gatorade
+Cons of Gatorade

-For people who are less active, getting extra sugar and sodium throughout the day is not necessary, nor recommended.
-The extra calories from a sports drink could contribute to weight gain, and the extra sodium could increase the risk of high blood pressure over time.
+For people who are less active, getting extra sugar and sodium throughout the day isn’t necessary or recommended.
+The extra calories from a sports drink could contribute to weight gain.
+The extra sodium could increase the risk of high blood pressure over time.